cargo-generate/cargo-generate/README.md

 - `{{os-arch}}`

   contains the current operating system and architecture ex: `linux-x86_64`
+- `{{username}}`

+  this will be filled in by a function borrowed from Cargo's source code, that determines your information from Cargo's configuration.

 Additionally, **all filters and tags** of the liquid template language are supported.
 For more information, check out the [Liquid Documentation on `Tags` and `Filters`][liquid].